-- Ask about A+ scholarship requirements, if you are attending an A+ high school.
+- Ask about A+ scholarship requirements.
 It is a good idea to plan to meet these requirements even if you are not sure whether you want to go on to postsecondary education after high school.

 - Discuss college options and admissions requirements.

 - Continue to explore career paths, your interests, and your strengths.

 Your junior year is also a good time to:

 - Follow Journey to College on Twitter or like Journey to College on Facebook.

 - Start/continue your college search.
 Request information and admissions applications for the schools that are of most interest to you.
 Be sure to review any special admissions requirements and ask about financial aid deadlines and processes.
 Discuss college expenses with your family.

 - Attend college fairs and other college preparation events.
 To search for events in your area, use the Show-Me to College events calendar provided by the Missouri Association of Student Financial Aid Personnel.